 - A. Eligible Applicants: The PSIC grant will be awarded to the 56 States and Territories.
 The Governor of each State has designated a State Administrative Agency (SAA), which can apply for and administer the funds under the PSIC Grant Program.
 The SAA is the only agency eligible to apply for PSIC funds.
 Additionally, the SAA is the grantee in the management and administration of all funds provided through this award.
 The SAA is responsible for obligating PSIC funds to eligible pass-through recipients.
 A recipient must be a public safety agency that is a State, local, or tribal government entity or nongovernmental organization authorized by such entity, whose sole or principal purpose is to protect safety of life, health, or property (authorized nongovernmental public safety organization). - B. Cost Sharing: Each public safety agency receiving PSIC funds is required to meet and document the 20 percent statutory match requirement for each project.
-The SAA is required to track and report the 20 percent match requirement for each individual project that receives PSIC funds for efforts other than training, which do not require any match.
-This documentation must demonstrate that match funds are from non-federal sources.
+The SAA is required to track and report the 20 percent match requirement for each individual project that receives PSIC funds for efforts other than planning and coordination, and training, which do not require any match.
+This documentation must demonstrate that match funds are from nonfederal sources.
 The match requirements can be met through cash or in-kind sources consistent with 15 C.F.R. §§ 24.3, 24.24.

-As provided in 48 U.S.C. § 1469a, the matching requirement does not apply to the first \$200,000 in grant funds awarded to the Territorial governments in Guam, American Samoa, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands.
+As provided in 48 U.S.C. § 1469a, the requirement for local matching funds under \$200,000 (including in-kind contributions) is waived for Territorial governments in Guam, American Samoa, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands.